 Many times this open mic attracted serious speakers who shared their opinions on current events of the day.
 In 1968, a hellish year with huge anti-war and civil rights demonstrations, shocking political assassinations, and of course a profound generation gap, there was always someone with something to say.
-Of course, that platform attracted all manner of Bible thumpers, cult adherents, psychological misfits, and budding musicians.
-All were welcome, some could and some could not hold an audience.
+Of course, that platform attracted all manner of Bible thumpers, cult adherents, psychological misfits, and budding musicians as well.
+All were welcome; some could and some could not hold an audience.
 Over all it was quite entertaining.

 Comments